-Spotting Signs of a Problem in a Loved One and How to be Sensitive to Family Members in Recovery
+How to spot Signs of a Problem in a Loved One and be Sensitive to Family Members in Recovery

-With many families gathering together for celebrations, the holidays are a special time of year.
+With many families gathering together for celebrations, the holiday season is a special time of year.
 At Enterhealth – a premier drug and alcohol addiction treatment company – we understand that this period can also be one of the most stressful times of the year.
 That holiday stress can drive people to self-medicate, whether it’s with alcohol, marijuana, prescription pills or other substances.

-If you have a loved one who you know is a recovering alcoholic or addict, your family needs to understand that no alcohol or drugs should be around them at any family gatherings or celebrations.
+If you have a loved one who you know is a recovering alcoholic or addict, your family needs to understand that no alcohol or drugs should be around them at any family gatherings or celebrations during the holiday season – or anytime.
 We recommend that patients in recovery wait at least a year before being around alcohol or drug use.
 You want the family celebrations and bonding to be in substance-safe environments, and people in recovery already get enough temptation from things like commercials, social media, etc. If family members cannot abstain from a substance to support a loved one in recovery, then maybe that person should consider whether or not he or she has a problem themselves.

 If you or a loved one is an alcoholic, here are five tips that can help during the holiday season: